HungNguyen81/HungNguyen81/README.md

 <!-- ![build: passing](https://img.shields.io/badge/build-passing-success) -->
 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm Hung, people often call me HungHois.\
+💡 &nbsp; I'm Hung Nguyen.\
 🎓 &nbsp;I'm currently studying Computer Engineering at Hanoi University of Science and Technology, HN (2018-2021).\
 🌱 &nbsp;I'm on track for learning more about Web Application, Mobile Application, Desktop Application and so on.\
-✍️ &nbsp;In my free time, I play guitar, listen to music and pursue drawing as my hobbies.\
+✍️ &nbsp;In my free time, I play guitar, listen to music and draw.\
 💬 &nbsp;Feel free to reach out to me for discussions on the aforementioned topics or you just want someone to talk to you!\
-✉️ &nbsp;You can email me at nguyenngochung.ncth@gmail.com or hungnguyen81.nnh@gmail.com .
+✉️ &nbsp;You can mail me at nguyenngochung.ncth@gmail.com.
 I'll try to respond as soon as possible!\
 📄 &nbsp;You can check my [CV](https://drive.google.com/file/d/1-vP0lAKQQuudU7mXcVJmWPEg9s7vMGo8/view?usp=sharing) for more details about work experience.